Ashtabula Township, Ohio: Geography

 The Canadian province of Ontario lies across Lake Erie to the north.

 Most of the city of Ashtabula is located in western Ashtabula Township, and the census-designated place of Edgewood is located in the township's southeast.

+Major highways

 Name and history

 It is the only Ashtabula Township statewide.

 The first white settler in the township was one Matthew Hubbard, who arrived in Ashtabula County from Connecticut in 1804.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
 Currently, the board is composed of chairman Stephen McClure and members Sam Bucci and Joseph Pete, Sr.